The Fifth National Conference on Artificial Intelligence

 The Fifth National Conference on Artificial Intelligence (AAAI-86) was held August 11–15, 1986, in Philadelphia, Pennsylvania.

-This year we have split the conference into science and engineering tracks, embodying the recognition that Al is moving out of the laboratory and into the world.
-The science track stresses the computational principles underlying cognition and perception in man and machine.
-The papers in this track make significant and original contributions to knowledge in the field of Al. The engineering track highlights the pragmatic issues that arise in applying these computational principles.
-Engineering track papers make significant and original contributions to reducing A! knowledge to practice.
-These papers emphasize the synthesis of Al approaches into systems, the demonstration of the practicality of theoretical work, or the performance of Al ideas in practice.
-These are two tracks of the same conference (rather than two separate conferences) precisely because the division between science and engineering in Al is not distinct.
+This year we split the conference into science and engineering tracks, embodying the recognition that Al is moving out of the laboratory and into the world.
+The science track stressed the computational principles underlying cognition and perception in man and machine.
+The papers in this track made significant and original contributions to knowledge in the field of Al. The engineering track highlighted the pragmatic issues that arise in applying these computational principles.
+Engineering track papers made significant and original contributions to reducing AI knowledge to practice.
+These papers emphasized the synthesis of Al approaches into systems, the demonstration of the practicality of theoretical work, or the performance of Al ideas in practice.
+These were two tracks of the same conference (rather than two separate conferences) precisely because the division between science and engineering in Al is not distinct.
 AI has always recognized that implementation accompanies theory.

-We have also split the science and engineering tracks temporally.
-Science papers are presented on Monday and Tuesday; engineering on Thursday and Friday.
-Wednesday is reserved for material of common interest: keynote speech, presidential panel, award winning papers, and panels and invited talks focusing outward on the interaction of Al and the world at large.
-We have also scheduled, throughout the week, less technical invited talks and panels that survey the state of the art in particular subfields.
-We intend these talks to be accessible to attendees who are not specialists in those subfields.
+We also split the science and engineering tracks temporally.
+Science papers were presented on Monday and Tuesday; engineering on Thursday and Friday.
+Wednesday was reserved for material of common interest: keynote speech, presidential panel, award-winning papers, and panels and invited talks focusing outward on the interaction of Al and the world at large.
+We also scheduled, throughout the week, less technical invited talks and panels that survey the state of the art in particular subfields.
+We intended these talks to be accessible to attendees who are not specialists in those subfields.

 This year, 817 papers were submitted to the conference, approximately twice as many as were submitted to the 1984 conference.
 We accepted 187 papers.
 Each was reviewed by at least two members of the program committee.
 We looked for well-written papers that made original contributions of significant impact.
 We explicitly rejected papers that were simply implementations of current technology.